 Legal framework and Traditional knowledge in Food: A: The Scheduled Tribes and Other Traditional Forest Dwellers (Recognition of Forest Rights) Act, 2006, Plant Varieties Protection and Farmers Rights Act, 2001 (PVPFR Act);B:The Biological Diversity Act 2002 and Rules 2004, the protection of traditional knowledge bill, 2016.
-Geographical indications act 2003.
-Importance of food - Styles of food-traditional food- Modern Food- Factors influencing food choice- Economic and Physical Determinants- Uniqueness of Culture in Food - Attempts by media on traditional Food
+Importance of food - Styles of food-traditional food- Modern Food- Factors influencing food choice- Economic and Physical Determinants- Uniqueness of Culture in Food.

-- Understand legal framework of TK.
-(L2) - Contrast and compare the ST and other traditional forest dwellers(L2) - Analyze plant variant protections and evaluate farmers right act(L4) - Evaluate food security and protection of TK in the country(L5)
+- Contrast and compare the Scheduled Tribes and other traditional forest dwellers(L2) - Analyze plant variant protections and evaluate farmers right act(L4) - Evaluate food security and protection of TK in the country(L5)